Students we support

 - contact your school as soon as possible to discuss any impact on your studies

-- consider applying for extenuating circumstances
+- consider applying for exceptional circumstances

 - contact the student funding team if you are in financial hardship